 I was able to optimize for steep turns, say 60 degrees, the kind of turn you would use in a strong thermal core.
 With careful tuning, I could set up up a sweet spot within which the glider really coordinated well in that bank and climbed extraordinarily well.

 — Chris Gonzales

 Sweeney worried about the lack of pitch stability of the standard Rogallo in a dive, as many of us did.
-At zero angle of attack, the sail ‘luffed’ (flapped uselessly) and created no lift to shift your weight relative to, so you were unable to pull out of the dive.
+According to reports, at zero angle of attack, the sail ‘luffed’ (flapped uselessly) and created no lift to shift your weight relative to, so you were unable to pull out of the dive.
+(See my page Luff in the time of cholera about that phenomenon.)
 Given enough height, the drag of the flapping sail would — in theory — pull you out, but we rarely gained enough height for that in those days.
 In 1973, Sweeney added a strut under the sail near each wingtip, with a cable to the top of the king post that limited the strut’s downward arc about its attachment to the leading edge.
 In an extreme dive, it acted as an up-elevator.
 It was a combined dive strut and reflex bridle, as we would understand it today.